-By removing the arm loop altogether it allows a lot more adjustment range at the front of the sling.
-This made it possible to do away with all of the excess webbing that was in between the two buckles on previous models that was there for length of carry adjustment.
+That got me to thinking, “why not remove the arm loop altogether and see what happens.”
+This allows a lot more adjustment range at the front of the sling.
+This made it possible to do away with all of the excess webbing that was in between the two buckles on our previous models that was there for length of carry adjustment.

 With the PRS sling carried in a Patrol Carry method, muzzle down in front of the body, you are able to use the sling in every position from standing to unsupported prone and never come out of the sling.

-Like all of TAB Gear slings the rear swivel can be sewn into the webbing for a very tight connection to the rifle.
-The PRS sling includes the webbing at the back that has the swivel sewn in to what they call the “tail”.
-The PRS has been installed with extra material into the tail that dramatically stiffens the tail, this helps in supporting the rifle when a rear bag is not available or feasible.
+Like all of our slings the rear swivel can be sewn into the webbing for a very tight connection to the rifle.
+On all of our slings, the PRS sling included, the webbing at the back that has the swivel sewn in we call the “tail”.
+There has been a significant improvement over the other tails that we have used on all of our slings before this.
+We have had a few customers who wanted the tail to be stiffer than in our other slings.
+On the PRS we have installed some material into the tail that dramatically stiffens the tail, this helps in supporting the rifle when a rear bag is not available or feasible.

-The PRS sling can be ordered with no buckles at all if that is what the shooter desires.
+We can also make the PRS sling with no buckles at all if that is what the shooter desires.

 The 1-1/2” webbing on the adjustment section of the sling does not have the buckle sewn in in either the Fastex nor the Cobra buckle version.
 This to allow the user to simply cut off and re-melt the webbing should it be determined that that much adjustment range is not needed.

 The release on the quick adjust cam buckle has been changed on the PRS sling by having two layers of 1” webbing sewn together to make the release stiffer.
 It has also been lengthened and the webbing is folded and bar tacked at the end to create a large “knot” for an easier and more secure grip when releasing tension on the sling.